alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-That style is natural for effectful work.
-The loop decides when the request runs, how often it runs, and where rate limiting or error handling belongs.
+That style is natural for effects.
+In a tiny program, it may be enough.
+The loop makes the policy visible: where requests run, how often they run, and where rate limiting or error handling belongs.
+The pressure to represent effects explicitly appears when the program grows and that policy needs to stay composable.

 For example: